clouatre-labs/clouatre.ca/src/data/blog/orchestrating-ai-agents-subagent-architecture.md

 *Table 3: PRs using subagent architecture.
 All passed CI, all merged without rework.*

 The validation phase caught issues the builder missed.
 In PR #272, the CHECK subagent identified a missing trait bound that would have failed compilation.
-The builder fixed it on the retry loop—no human intervention required.
+The builder fixed it on the retry loop.
+No human intervention required.

 ### Design Targets